-As a teacher, you are passionate about STEM concepts and want your students to know that these subjects are amazing!
-Check out our links to content-specific resources and also funding sources available to K-12 teachers.
+As a teacher, you are passionate about STEM concepts and want your students to experience these subjects and know that they are awesome!
+STEM@SVSU helps with this by providing links to content-specific resources and to funding sources for K-12 teachers.
+Check out all these STEMazing resources here!

 The Dow Corning Foundation-SVSU-Community STEM Partnership program is designed to have a widespread impact to create positive perceptions, attitudes and knowledge of STEM.
 Participating teachers attend a summer workshop and develop an inquiry-based project for their school, with support from SVSU Faculty and Regional STEM professionals.
 Funding is provided by the Dow Corning Foundation; it is anticipated that the program will continue through August 2022.